Selecting & Working With A Real Estate Lawyer When Buying Property In Toronto Canada

 When buying property in Toronto you will need to retain a lawyer to process the real estate transaction.
 Locate a Toronto lawyer who does much of his or her work in real estate law.
 If you do not already know a lawyer to whom you can turn, you can ask friends or relatives for referrals and ask your Realtor® for some recommendations.

 Find out about their experience, ask for references, and ask about a breakdown of the costs involved in the transaction.
 Then, make a decision as much on their answers to your questions, as on how comfortable you feel with the individual.
-No matter how you find your lawyer choose one early before you place an offer on a home or condo.
+No matter how you find your lawyer choose one early before you place an offer on a home, condo apartment or flat.

 Some questions you may want to ask when you are interviewing lawyers:

 - How do you work with your clients?
 Are you more price or service oriented?